speedracr/poodr/DEPLOYMENT.md

 (2) Pipe our own SSH keys to the server when logging in.
 For that, use `ssh user@server.address -A` et voila, your local keys become available on the remote host.

+### User management
+Each app should have its own owner.
+Should that user need `sudo` rights, you can add them using `sudo usermod -aG sudo <username>`.